DM872/dm872.github.io/_assignments/exam.md

 You have to use Mathematical Programming to schedule the exams at the Faculty of Science at SDU.

 A starting package for the implementation is available in the course git repository [GIT].
-The description of the instances has been moved there in the `README.md` file of the `data/` directory.
+The description of the instances is available there in the `README.md` file of the `data/` directory.

-Let $E$ be the set of exams for courses that need to have a date scheduled.
+Let $E$ be the set of course exams that need to be scheduled, that is, have a date and room assigned.
 Let $D$ be the set of days and $R$ the set of rooms that are available for scheduling exams.
-Each exam $e$ from $E$ has a set of enrolled students $S_e$ and requires a number of days depending on whether it is written or oral.
+Each exam $i$ from $E$ has a set of enrolled students $S_i$ and requires a number of days depending on whether the exam is written or oral.

 Exams that for some reason cannot have overlapping schedules are called *conflicting* exams.
 In particular, exams with the same teacher